 There are several resources you can go to for this information; make an appointment or drop into the Bruin Career Center.
 ASPIRE volunteers are available for mentoring and drop-in visits are always welcome in the Bruin Career Center.
-Val Cowan with Education Talent Search and Cara Dailey with ASPIRE are located in the Bruin Career Center.
+Val Cowan with Education Talent Search and our ASPIRE Coordinator are located in the Bruin Career Center.
 We encourage you to search on-line, contact colleges of interest or visit the financial aid page on this website.
 The Bruin Career Center has college, university, trade school, military, apprenticeship, internship, work force, and certificated program information available.
 There are also computers for student and parent use in the center.

 When and Where is graduation?